nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Adds a new Patient type as defined in the command into the system.
 If any of the optional arguments are omitted, the list will be empty.

+`vaccines` and `vaccinations` are different.
+The Patient allows any vaccines to be added as they may want to include other vaccinations that they have taken to check for conflicts during the new vaccination.
+Patients are **allowed** to have vaccines that are not offered in this vaccination center.

 ##### Syntax

 <pre>